SoftUni/Programming-Basics-Book-Java-EN/chapter-04-complex-conditions-exam-problems.md

 |678.53<br>winter|Somewhere in Balkans<br>Hotel - 542.82|
 |1500<br>summer|Somewhere in Europe<br>Hotel - 1350.00|

-### Hints and Guidelines
+### Hints and guidelines

-Typically, as for the other tasks, we can separate the solution into the following parts: reading the input data, doing calculations, printing the result..
+Like the other tasks, we can separate the solution of our task into the following parts: reading the input data, doing calculations, printing the result.

 #### Input data processing

 While carefully reading the requirements, we understand that we expect **two** lines of input data.
 The first parameter is a **real number**, for which we need to pick an appropriate variable type.
-For higher level of calculation accuracy, we can pick **`BigDecimal`** as a variable for the budget and for the season - **`string`**.
+For a higher level of calculation accuracy, we can pick **`BigDecimal`** as a type for the budget and **`string`** for the season.

 ![](assets/chapter-4-2-images/02.Trip-01.png)

 <table><tr><td><img src="/assets/alert-icon.png" style="max-width:50px" /></td>
-    <td>Always take into consideration what <b>value type</b> is passed in the input data, as well as what type these need to be converted to, in order for the program conditions to work properly!</td>
+    <td>Always consider, what is the **type** in the input data, as well as to what data type they need to be converted to, so created program constructs to work correctly!</td>
 </tr></table>

-**Example**: When you need to do money calculations in a task, use **`BigDecimal`** for higher level of accuracy.
+**Example**: When you need to do calculations related to money, use **`BigDecimal`** for a higher level of accuracy.

 #### Calculations